MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ### Invoking the functions created within the same environment

-The below example shows invoking function from a rule where both the rule and the function exists in the same environment
+Below example shows invoking function from a rule where both the rule and the function exist in the same environment.
 ```FraudProtectionLanguage
 LET $sum = Functions.MyFunction(2,3).Calculate_Sum
 RETURN Approve()
 WHEN $sum > 5
 ```
 ### Invoking the functions created within root environment
-The below example shows invoking a function that is created in the root from a child environment
+The below example shows invoking a function that is created in the root from a child environment.
 ```FraudProtectionLanguage
 LET $sum = Functions.root.MyFunction(2,3).Calculate_Sum
 RETURN Approve()